By Tim Lambert

 1540 Life is safer now so rich people live in houses designed for comfort rather than defense.
 Houses are divided into more rooms so there is more privacy.

 1580 Glass windows are becoming common.
 So are chimneys.
 However poor people continue to live in simple huts.

 1630 Brick or stone houses are becoming common.
 They are replacing wooden ones.

 1680 Furniture is much more ornate with inlaying, veneering, and lacquering.
 The rich have new types of furniture such as bookcases and chests of drawers.
 By now even poor people usually have glass windows and chimneys.
 However, some poor families still live in one room.

 1750 Rich people have very comfortable upholstered furniture.
 Furniture for the rich is beautifully decorated.
 Poor people continue to live in simple houses with very simple furniture.

 1840 Many houses for the workers in the new industrial towns are dreadful.
 Some houses are back-to-backs.

-1900 Some rich people have electric light.
+1900 Some rich people have electric lights.
 Gas cookers are becoming cooking.
 Flushing toilets are now usual (although outside lavatories are common) However some houses for skilled workers are built with inside toilets and bathrooms.

 1935 Electric light is common in Britain.
 Rising incomes mean more and more people can afford comfortable furniture.
 Some people can afford electric fires but most still use coal.
-In many towns slums are demolished and replaced by more modern houses.
+In many towns, slums are demolished and replaced by more modern houses.

 1965 In most British cities slum clearance continues.
 Central heating is becoming common.